Brothers in Unity: Membership

-Membership in Brother in Unity admits 10 new members each spring.
-A current Yale professor acts as an ex-officio member to advise the society.
-As of May 2025, it had 175 alumni and current members.

 Members of the group between 1768 and 1841 include 26 Yale valedictorians, several Supreme Court justices, one Chief Justice, six governors, 13 Senators, 45 Congressional representatives, a Secretary of the Navy, a Secretary of the Treasury, a Postmaster General, 14 presidents of colleges and universities, two U.S. Attorneys General, and a U.S. Vice President.
 By 1841, a total of 2,828 students had belonged to the group.